MoIraqi/comp1004translationproject/README.md

 # English to French Dictionary Translator
-# My vision for this project is to have a user input a JSON file with words based on the categories provided and for the application to translate any word that the user has uploaded from the JSON file.
+# My vision for this project entails enabling user interaction through a JSON file input mechanism, allowing users to input words categorised within specific groups (such as food, animals etc.) The application's functionality aims to seamlessly translate any word present in the uploaded JSON file, ensuring a comprehensive translation service aligned with the user's uploaded data